Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-13K9Hn3mdnc.md

 ### Transcript

-> new mobs coming update five i don't think so no
+> new mobs coming update five I don't think so no